-Decision Definition Yes / No major amendments to the proposed change Our assessment shows that there is no potential for discrimination, harassment or victimisation and that our proposed change already includes all appropriate actions to advance equality and foster good relations between groups.
+Decision Definition Yes / No We will not make any major amendments to the proposed change because it already includes all appropriate actions.
+Our assessment shows that there is no potential for discrimination, harassment or victimisation and that our proposed change already includes all appropriate actions to advance equality and foster good relations between groups.

-actions.
 We will adjust the proposed change.
 We have identified opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the proposed change.
 We are going to take action to make sure these opportunities are realised.
 We will continue with the proposed change as planned because it will be within the law.
 We have identified opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the proposed change.
 However, we are not planning to implement them as we are satisfied that our project will not lead to unlawful discrimination and there are justifiable reasons to continue as planned.
 We will stop the proposed change.
 The proposed change would have adverse effects on one or more protected groups that are not justified and cannot be lessened.
 It would lead to unlawful discrimination and must not go ahead.